microsoft/microcode/docs/language.md

 The MicroCode language is defined in terms of **pages**, where a page has a list of **rules**, and each rule consists of a **When** section and a **Do** section, each with a list of programming **tiles**.
-The picture above shows a 1-page program with two rules:
+The picture below shows a 1-page program with two rules:

 -   the first rule shows a happy face on the micro:bit screen when the A button is pressed
 -   the second rule shows a sad face when the B button is pressed.